janetjoywilson/janetjoywilson.github.io/_posts/2018-08-16-the-back-story.md

  Toronto has so much happening here right?
 Truly ... how do YOU decide to spend not only your weekend but a Monday night?!

  We don't need to continue a Book Ride on the streets of Toronto.
-We have an embarrassment of cultural activities and I would rather amplify other cities and towns.
-I think sharing the concept in an open source format allows for sharing and building community beyond a city limits.
-It is also sustainable and scalable format unlike our current structure which includes me getting shingles.
+We have an embarrassment of cultural activities here and I would rather amplify other cities and towns.
+I think sharing the concept in an open source format allows for sharing and building community.
+It is also a sustainable and scalable format unlike our current structure which includes me getting shingles.

 ![carrianne]({{ site.url }}/images/blog/carrianne.jpg)

 ## we love our authors

-It's the belief of authors like Carrianne and their publicists who support a different kind of reading series like The Reading Series that makes my heart sing.
+It's the belief of authors like Carrianne and their publicists who support a different kind of reading series like [The Reading Line](http://thereadingline.ca/) that makes my heart sing.

-There is more to share about this year's special expanded event which is bridging the city west to east with books and bicycles but for now ... fini.
+There is more to share about this year's special expanded [Book Ride](http://thereadingline.ca/viaduct/) which is bridging the city west to east with books and bicycles but for now ... fini.